START GATHERING UP ALL THOSE SHREDDABLES NOW BECAUSE… BACK BY POPULAR DEMAND, IT’S BHC OA’S SECOND 2018 SHRED AWAY DAY!

 Every year, improper document management costs citizens around the world millions of dollars in liabilities as a result of identity theft.
 Let’s protect ourselves against such infringement by appropriately disposing of personalized documents.
 For Block House Creek residents, such protection is available.
-Households simply need to take advantage of BHC OA’s SHRED AWAY DAY.
-Mark your calendar for Saturday, MARCH 11th, 9:00 AM to Noon, Jumano Park, 1301 S. Block House Drive.
+Households simply need to take advantage of BHC OA’s second SHRED AWAY DAY for this year.
+Mark your calendar for Saturday, November 3rd, 9:00 AM to Noon, Jumano Park, 1301 S. Block House Drive.

 Gathering the numerous documents that need to be shredded in order to protect your identity takes time.
 Let’s start now to clean out the file cabinets, sort desk clutter, and gather all those personalized items that, in order to protect our identities, shouldn’t go into a typical recycling bin.
 That’s anything that includes name, account number, credit or debit card number, password, or social security number.

 Come November 3rd, simply bring your bags of shreddables to Jumano Park, hand your bags over to the Shred-It attendant, and watch the contents be finely shredded right before your eyes—important fact… all materials shredded through Shred-It, the largest recycler of white paper in the nation, are 100% recycled, a significant contributor to keeping our environment free of waste.

 What exactly will the shredding company accept?
 This from Shred-It: